 Elevating your landscape with a bamboo privacy screen is a substantial undertaking that requires pertinent knowledge.
-The main issue that many people face is not knowing which types of bamboo are best for privacy screens.
+The main issue that many people face is not knowing which bamboo varieties are best for privacy screens.

-There are many varieties and here are some of the best bamboo species for screening:
+There are many species and here are some of the most popular bamboo for privacy screening:

-Each bamboo species has unique qualities that should be considered prior to purchasing and using it to form a screen.
-These qualities include the average height, diameter, USDA Zones, appearance, and upkeep requirements.
+Each bamboo species has unique qualities that should be considered before purchasing and using it to form a bamboo screen.
+These qualities include the average height, diameter, USDA plant hardiness zones, appearance, and upkeep requirements.

 Continue reading to discover how to choose the best bamboo for privacy screens and to learn about some of the best-known bamboo species to use for privacy screens.
 In the end, we have a quick guide that helps you determine which bamboo will be best for YOU and YOUR HOME.